Cameo Cinema murder case: Re-trial

-Mr. Justice Cassels

 Mr. Justice Cassels was the judge at the second trial.
-After the convictions were handed down he commended Northam and Dickson and awarded them £30 each for their selfless role in the case and recommended that Graham be similarly have a good word given although he could not reward him directly under his powers.
-Justice Cassels said 'but for their evidence, George Kelly and Charles Connolly, two dangerous criminals might never had been brought to justice.
+After the convictions were handed down he commended Northam and Dickson and awarded them £30 each for their selfless role in the case and also commended Graham although he could not reward him directly under his powers.
+Cassels said 'but for their evidence, George Kelly and Charles Connolly, two dangerous criminals might never had been brought to justice.
 Whatever their previous faults might have been, they, by their actions in the case, and at the risk to their personal safety, had rendered a service to the community'.